 These types of illustrations rely on a definitive theme to carry a story.
 They are often imaginative and make interesting use of patterns and color to keep children engaged in the story.

-Often falling under the umbrella of comic style illustration, cartoons can be similar in the sense that it's aimed at storytelling and is often used in panels along with wording and plot to tell a story.
+Often falling under the umbrella of comic-style illustration, cartoons can be similar in that they're aimed at storytelling and are often used in panels along with wording and plot to tell a story.

 Cartoon illustration usually has a childlike, whimsical sensibility.
 Snoopy and Garfield are well-known print cartoons that are definitive of this style.

 Animated cartoons created for children and adults have further defined this style.
 By drawing fictional words and characters, viewers are transported out of their reality and forced to imagine something else.
 There is a certain freedom in this that allows us to contemplate ideas outside the confines of our immediate reality, which makes cartoon-inspired illustrations perfect for helping viewers imagine ideas or simply good old escapism.

 3D illustration uses depth to make the contents of the image look three-dimensional.
 3D is becoming increasingly popular, particularly in product development, home design, and VR.
 3D is an excellent way to get an idea of exactly how something might look in reality and can bring an ordinary illustration to life.